puppetlabs/puppet-docs/source/community/trivial_patch_exemption.markdown

 **Policy**: Contributions that are trivial, as defined below, do not require the contributor to have signed the [Contributor License Agreement](https://cla.puppetlabs.com/).

-**Puppet Labs Definition of Trivial**: A trivial patch is a pull request that does not contain creative work.
+**Puppet Definition of Trivial**: A trivial patch is a pull request that does not contain creative work.
 As a rule of thumb, changes are trivial patches if they:

 * are fewer than 10 lines, and
 * introduce no new functionality.